 As Grant explains in his book, managers often come to possess a risk aversion that produces an unfortunate byproduct: It makes them less able to judge the quality of others’ new ideas or to generate new ideas themselves.
 In addition, human confirmation bias plays a role, causing leaders to seek information and opinions that support their existing knowledge rather than challenge it.
 Taken together, these tendencies hardly bode well for the prospects of organizations that increasingly need to rely on new thinking and the ability to see farther down the road than competitors.

 And even when intuition is allowed to come into play, it can be faulty.
-Grant discusses the work of researchers Daniel Kahneman and Gary Klein, who found that intuition can successfully influence judgment in fields like accounting and firefighting, “where cause-and-effect relationships are fairly consistent,” however, “in a rapidly changing world, the lessons of experience can easily point us in the
+Grant discusses the work of researchers Daniel Kahneman and Gary Klein, who found that intuition can successfully influence judgment in fields like accounting and firefighting, “where cause-and-effect relationships are fairly consistent,” however, “in a rapidly changing world, the lessons of experience can easily point us in the wrong direction.”

 In effect, when people with a track record of success enter a new environment, “they become overconfident, and they’re less likely to seek critical feedback even though the context is radically different.”